 It is important to address missing teeth as quickly as possible to avoid developing additional dental health concerns that may also limit your replacement options.
 Dr. Costa specializes in many restorative dental procedures, including dental bridges.
 A dental bridge can be an excellent choice for replacing one or more lost teeth and restoring a functional smile.
 Dental bridges can be either fixed or removable, supported on both sides by natural teeth, dental implants, or a combination of the two.
-In most cases, Dr. Costa will recommend a fixed bridge for a secure, comfortable solution with no need for daily maintenance.
+In most cases, Dr. Costa will recommend a fixed dental bridge in Worcester for a secure, comfortable solution with no need for daily maintenance.

 At the second visit, your dental prosthesis will be placed, adjusted for a secure fit, and permanently attached if it’s a fixed bridge.
 Dr. Costa will ensure that your new bridge fits comfortably in your mouth and allows normal function for a lasting result.
 There will be a short period of discomfort while you get used to your new bridge.
 We will check your prosthesis at your routine dental exams to ensure it is working properly and not causing issues.

 Other Teeth Replacement Options